viscenter/multispectral-toolkit/MANUAL.md

 ### copyrighter.sh ###

 `copyrighter.sh` adds user-defined copyright information to the EXIF tags of an image set.
-The type of data you are processing changes where it should be executed.
-If you are processing a single volume, you should run it from the folder that contains the `flatfielded`, `multispectral`, `png`, `rgb`, and `rgb_jpg` folders.
-If you are processing a collection of volumes, you should run it from the folder that contains the set of volume subdirectories.

-> \# Single Volume, created by running applyflats.sh and spectralize.sh
-> \# This example assumes you did not move the output folders after running applyflats.sh and spectralize.sh
-> $ cd ~/MVDaily_20121203/FLATS\_TODAY/
-> $ cd ~/source/multispectral\-toolkit/copyrighter.sh
-> \# Enter Option 1\) Single Volume when prompted

-> \# Collection of Volumes, created by running mstk.sh
+It can be run from any folder containing
+JPGs, PNGs, and TIFs in any folder structure.
+As part of mstk.sh, it is run from the output folder.

-> $ cd ~/COLLECTIONS/
+> $ cd ~/output\_folder
-> $ cd ~/source/multispectral\-toolkit/copyrighter.sh
+> $ ~/source/multispectral\-toolkit/copyrighter.sh
-> \# Enter Option 2\) Collection of Volumes when prompted

-Upon running, the script will prompt you for the copyright holder's name and the year of the copyright.
+Upon running, the script will prompt you for the copyright holder's name, the year of the copyright, and a copyright template.
-This information will be written to the images' EXIF tags in the format "Copyright [NAME], [YEAR].
-All rights reserved."
+This information will be written to the images' EXIF tags in the format specified by the template.

-_NOTE: `copyright.sh` requires ImageMagick, teem, and GNU parallel.
+_NOTE: `copyright.sh` requires exiv2.
 See **[Prerequisites](#prerequisites)** for more information._

 ### despot.sh ###